jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/07-ai-oil-industry-profit-permian-basin-8adcacdd.md

 ---
-layout: content
+layout: post
 title: >-
   AI is Changing Oil Country—and Pumping Up Profits
 date: 2024-11-26 03:30 -0500
 author:
 tags: ['AI', 'Feature']
+description: >-
-description: The machinery in the vast Permian Basin is getting a lot more productive.
+  The machinery in the vast Permian Basin is getting a lot more productive.
 And notably less noisy.
 ---